PhoenixGamerz/BalveerUB/docs/index.md

 ### Features & ub information

-* Tron is built with two pyrogram clients, one is the main userbot and second one is the assistant (bot).
+* Balveer is built with two pyrogram clients, one is the main userbot and second one is the assistant (bot).

 ### Deployment